nyorain/vil/docs/own/done.md

+- [x] maybe don't add to refRecords of used descriptorSets?
+We don't reference them directly in a record anyways.
+We still want them in CommandRecord::handles though, not sure how this works.
+Maybe use some special sentinel values (next == prev == this) to signal this is not linked to the handle itself?
+	    Maybe we later on want to see all CommandRecords using a given ds?
+But that's likely a gui operation where we could use iterate over all known command records or something.
+- [x] in CommandHook::hook only addCow for the descriptorSets that are really needed for the hooked command.
+We don't need the others (and it could be many)
 - [x] make ThreadContext alloc and CommandRecord alloc consistent Allow LinAllocator to take parent memory resource.
 	- [x] Also clean up CommandRecord alloc in general.
 Messy with all those